mschulteg/ch8-rs/README.md

 ======

 CHIP-8 emulator that also supports Super-CHIP8 and XO-CHIP (with audio).
+The main purpose of this project is for me to learn a bit about Rust.
-Different quirks are not yet implemented and only a bunch of roms were tested.
+Different quirks are not yet implemented and only a bunch of roms are tested.

 ## Usage